amalqahtani/mental_health_models/writinglab/readme.md

-# WritingLab datase:
+# Fine-tune RoBERTa models for common downstream task [Text Classification]:

-We fine-tune 3 different models [Distil-RoBERTa, roberta-base, and roberta-large] on the WritingLab dataset to determine whether a text is written by patient or control.
+We fine-tune 3 different models [Distil-RoBERTa, roberta-base, and roberta-large] on the {WritingLab dataset} to determine whether a text is written by patient or control.